Obelixor-Team/CodeMeld/README.md

 -   `--no-gitignore`: Do not respect the `.gitignore` file.
 All files not explicitly excluded by other means will be considered.
 -   `--include-hidden`: Include hidden files and folders (those starting with a dot).
 By default, hidden files are ignored.
 -   `--no-tokens`: Do not count tokens in the combined output file.
+-   `--header-width <width>`: Specify the width of the separator lines in the combined file header (default: 80).

 ### Examples